 Sixth cranial nerve palsy affects the lateral rectus muscle, impairing eye abduction.
 The eye may be slightly adducted when the patient looks straight ahead.
 The palsy may be secondary to nerve infarction, Wernicke encephalopathy, trauma, infection, or increased intracranial pressure, or it may be idiopathic.
 Determining the cause requires MRI and often lumbar puncture and evaluation for vasculitis.

-Sixth cranial (abducens) nerve palsy may result from small-vessel disease, particularly in diabetics as part of a disorder called mononeuritis multiplex (multiple mononeuropathy).
-It may result from compression of the nerve by lesions in the cavernous sinus (eg, nasopharyngeal tumors), orbit, or base of the skull.
+Sixth cranial (abducens) nerve palsy typically results from small-vessel disease, particularly in diabetics as part of a disorder called mononeuritis multiplex (multiple mononeuropathy). it may result from ischemia, hypertension (sometimes), or compression of the nerve by lesions in the cavernous sinus (eg, nasopharyngeal tumors), orbit, or base of the skull.
 The palsy may also result from increased intracranial pressure, head trauma, or both.
 Other causes include meningitis, meningeal carcinomatosis, Wernicke encephalopathy, aneurysm, vasculitis, multiple sclerosis, pontine stroke, and, rarely, low CSF pressure headache (eg, after lumbar puncture).
 Children with respiratory infection may have recurrent palsy.
 However, the cause of an isolated 6th cranial nerve palsy is often not identified.

 Symptoms and Signs